The Kinetic Hourglass Data Structure for Computing the Bottleneck Distance of Dynamic Data: Kinetic Hourglass for Persistent Homology Transform

 \subsection{Kinetic Hourglass for PHT}

 In this section, we show how the kinetic hourglass data structure investigated in Sec.~\ref{Sec:KDS} can be applied to compute the exact distance between the 0-dimensional PHTs of two geometric simplicial complexes in $\R^2$, and provide an exact runtime analysis of the kinetic hourglass by explicitly determining the number of curve crossings in the flight plans for the edges in the bipartite graph.
-Here, we work in the restricted case of \emph{star-shaped} simplicial complexes to avoid the potential for complicated monodromy in the PHT.